-- Customization: If you are working closely with an architect and/or builder, you have an incredible opportunity to make the house plans come to life in a way that’s completely one-of-a-kind.
-Even if you buy new construction in a planned community, you’ll often be able to make choices about the build, including tweaks to the floorplan, finishes, appliances, and some upgrades to suit your needs and tastes.
+- Customization: If you are working closely with an architect and builder, you have an incredible opportunity to make the house plans come to life in a completely one-of-a-kind way.
+Even if you buy new construction in a planned community, you’ll often be able to make choices about the build, including tweaks to the floor plan, finishes, appliances, and some upgrades to suit your needs and tastes.

 - Technological advances: A new home lets you take advantage of all the latest advances.
-You’ll have the opportunity to choose internet-connected smart appliances, robust electrical service, and the latest building technology.
+You can choose internet-connected smart appliances, robust electrical service, and the latest building technology.
 These breakthroughs can mean faster and better builds, along with increased comfort and convenience once you move in.

 - Low maintenance: When all systems are new, you can expect them to function well for a long time.
-Sure, you’ll need to keep things tuned up, but it should be years before you need to think about replacing a roof, furnace, or dishwasher.
+Sure, you’ll need to keep things tuned up, but it should be years before you consider replacing a roof, furnace, or dishwasher.

 The disadvantages of new construction

 With all the advantages of new construction, it would seem like a home inspection would be a waste of time, right?